-- a.
+a.
 The Authority considers proper boarding facilities to be an absolute necessity to ensure the safety of operations personnel and others using these facilities in Canal waters.
 Poorly constructed, installed, maintained or operated boarding facilities are not acceptable for use in Canal waters.
 Requirements for boarding facilities are defined in the ACP Navigation Regulations, Article 67.
 Vessels with unsafe or inadequate boarding facilities will be required to correct such deficiencies before transiting and lengthy delays may result.
-Figure 8 (p.
-48), is a pictorial representation of acceptable boarding facilities that comply with Canal standards. - b.
-Safe boarding facilities should be available through the entire transit for pilots and Canal deckhands.
-Improper boarding facilities may delay the transit or, if deemed safe by the Authority, may require use of a tug to hold the vessel dead in the water during boarding or disembarking operations.
+Figure 7 (p.
+48), is a pictorial representation of acceptable boarding facilities that comply with Canal standards.

+- b.
+Safe boarding facilities must be ready upon arrival at Canal waters on both sides of the ship for inspection and should be available through the entire transit for pilots and Canal deckhands.
+Applicable certificates and technical details could be verified by the Authority.
+Improper boarding facilities may delay the inspection and transit or, if deemed safe by the Authority, may require the use of a tug to hold the vessel dead in the water during boarding or disembarking operations.
 This is considered a vessel deficiency, therefore the tug will be charged to the vessel. - c.
-Boarding facilities of vessels arriving the Canal shall comply with the requirements shown below, in addition to those indicated in Regulation 23, Chapter V, SOLAS, including all current amendments, annexes and resolutions.
+Boarding facilities of vessels arriving at the Canal shall comply with the requirements shown below, in addition to those indicated in Regulation 23, Chapter V, SOLAS, including all current amendments, annexes and resolutions. - d.
+General - (1) All arrangements used for ACP personnel or other transfers shall efficiently fulfill their purpose of safely enabling embarking and disembarking.

-d.
-General

-(1) All arrangements used for ACP personnel or other transfers shall efficiently fulfill their purpose of safely enabling embarking and disembarking.
 The appliances shall be kept clean, properly maintained and stowed and shall be regularly inspected to ensure that they are safe to use.
-They shall be used solely for the embarkation and disembarkation of personnel.

-- (2) The rigging of the transfer arrangements and the embarkation and disembarkation of ACP personnel or others shall be supervised by a responsible officer with means of communication with the navigation bridge, who shall also arrange for the escort of the pilot by a safe route to and from the navigation bridge, and the deckhands to and from their designated work stations.
+They shall be used solely for the embarkation and disembarkation of personnel. - (2) The rigging of the transfer arrangements and the embarkation and disembarkation of ACP personnel or others shall be supervised by a responsible officer with means of communication with the navigation bridge, who shall also arrange for the escort of the pilot by a safe route to and from the navigation bridge, and the deckhands to and from their designated workstations.
 Personnel engaged in rigging and operating any mechanical equipment shall be instructed in the safe procedures to be adopted.
-All boarding equipment shall be tested in operating position by the vessel's personnel prior to use by Authority personnel. - (3) Reference in this regulation to an accommodation ladder includes a sloping ladder used as part of the pilot transfer arrangement.

-e.
-Transfer Arrangements

-- (1) Arrangements shall be provided to enable ACP personnel or others to embark and disembark safely on either side of the ship.
+All boarding equipment shall be tested in operating position by the vessel's personnel prior to use by Authority personnel. - (3) Reference in this regulation to an accommodation ladder includes a sloping ladder used as part of the pilot transfer arrangement. - e.
+Transfer Arrangements - (1) Arrangements shall be provided to enable ACP personnel or others to embark and disembark safely on either side of the ship.
 All vessels shall have, weather permitting, both an accommodation ladder and a pilot ladder rigged and ready for use upon arrival in Canal waters. - (2) When it is intended to embark and disembark ACP personnel or others by means of the accommodation ladder or other equally safe and convenient means in conjunction with a pilot ladder, the ship shall carry such equipment on each side, unless the equipment is capable of being transferred for use on either side.

+PANAMA CANAL REQUIRED BOARDING ARRANGEMENTS

-FIGURE 8 - Panama Canal Required Boarding Arrangements
+FIGURE 7 - Panama Canal Required Boarding Arrangements